Yes, your competitors can buy your brand terms on Google Ads. No, it's not illegal. Here's what you need to know – and what to do about it.

 #6.
 How do you spot winning and losing ads, keywords, ad groups and campaigns?

 Every campaign is different, but the core metric you should be concerned about here is CPA: cost per acquisition.

 We work with CPA goals on every level– from the account through campaigns and SKAGs.

 Additionally, attention needs to be paid to quality score, impression share, CTR and conversion rate.

 Ideally, every ad delivers a 10/10 QS, excellent impression share and a high CR.
 In reality, each level requires constant tweaking and tuning to maximize ROAS and performance.

 #7.
-What analytics platforms are best to use for optimization?
+What analytic platforms are best to use for optimization?

-Ninety-nine percent of the time, you’re going to rely on Google Analytics.
+99% of the time it’s Google Analytics.
 It’s free, powerful and industry-standard.